 James Pargeter, senior adviser at build-to-rent housing specialist GAA, says: “Having most of the volume tied up with a single large entity doesn’t seem entirely sensible given the variety of need in the country, and the need to meet that.
 A key component of expanding supply will be embracing a variety of tenures.”

-Hence the recent volume success of partnerships provider Vistry, which prioritises building affordable homes and homes for private rental on its sites, over homes for sale.
-It has used this alternative business model to grow to an annual run-rate of 18,000 homes at the same time as the output of traditional volume builders has declined.
-Housing Today understands that Homes England is now privately putting pressure on other housebuilders to take on the Vistry business model.
-“For there to be a step up,” says Panmure Liberum’s Kearsey, “the government will need to look at business models and look at the mix between social housing and private.”
+Hence the recent volume growth of partnerships provider Vistry, which prioritises building affordable homes and homes for private rental on its sites, over homes for sale.
+While Vistry might have taken a big knock to its value after revealing £115m of cost overruns on nine large projects, it has unarguably used this alternative business model to grow to an annual run-rate of 18,000 homes at the same time as the output of traditional volume builders has declined.
+Building understands that Homes England has been privately putting pressure on other housebuilders to take on the Vistry business model.
+“For there to be a step up,” says Panmure Liberum’s Kearsey, “the government will need to look at business models and look at the mix between social housing and private.

 However, even with a multi-tenure strategy, expanding supply cannot be immediate.
 Savills’ Crosby says: “You can’t put an accelerator on a supertanker and expect it to be a speedboat.
 It will take time.”
 A round of industry consolidation appears unlikely to get Labour any closer to its manifesto target.